 If you agree to take part in this research study, you will receive a $30 Amazon Gift Card for your time and effort.

 ELECTRONIC CONSENT

-above
+Please read the consent form above.
+Checking the following box or saying one of the following phrases acts as your signature and documents your permission to take part in this research.